AnonVG/AnonMod/README.md

 ## Installation Methods

+**You must instal the Venge Client to use mods.
+Join the official venge discord to download it**

 ### Quick instalation
 **NOTE: DO NOT USE THIS INSTALATION METHOD RIGHT NOW, THE CLIENT DEV HAS DISSABLED THE VENGE.IO MOD FEATURE.
 WHEN IT IS RE-ENABLED, USE THIS INSTALATION METHOD**